 The entrance is up the hill north of the town’s central Rynek.

 On entering, you can wander around various pathways and chambers and go to the top of the fortress for a bird’s-eye view of town.
-There are several exhibitions in the grounds, including a lapidarium containing old stone sculptures (mostly tombstones) collected from historic buildings around the region.
+There are several exhibitions in the grounds, including a lapidarium containing old stone sculptures (mostly tombstones) collected from historical buildings around the region.

 Altogether 40km of tunnels were drilled around the fortress; they served two purposes.
 Those under the fortifications were principally for communication, shelter and storage, while the others, running up to 500m away from the fortress, were designed to attack and destroy enemy artillery.
 The tunnels were divided into sectors and stuffed with gunpowder; when the enemy happened to move their guns into a particular sector, the relevant chamber could be blown up.
 This bizarre minefield was initiated in 1743 by a Dutch engineer, and by 1807 an immense labyrinth of tunnels had been built.
 The system was never actually used – at least not here.